hiro-shikata/SyringeGUI/README.md

 9. Select `Tools` tab -> `Board:` -> Select **Arduino Uno** or **Nano**.
 10. Select `Tools` tab -> `Port:` -> Select the USB serial port connected to the Arduino.
 	*(e.g., `/dev/cu.usbserial-XXXX` or `/dev/cu.usbmodem-XXXX` on Mac; `COMx` on Windows)*
+	*In case that you use Arduino Nano, you might need to select "ATmega328P (Old Bootloader)" for `Processor:`.*
-11. Click the **Upload** button (indicated by the right arrow icon `→`).
+12. Click the **Upload** button (indicated by the right arrow icon `→`).
-12. Once completed, your Arduino device is successfully flashed and ready to use!
+13. Once completed, your Arduino device is successfully flashed and ready to use!

 <div align="center">
 <img src="https://github.com/hiro-shikata/SyringeGUI/blob/main/media/Arduino%20IDE.jpg"  width="600px">